 I’ve mostly used Gary and Grant as the examples through this post and that’s because they were the two big hitters are the event and are probably the two most people will know.

-Yet, the everything I have shared is the same from any other of the speakers at NAC2019 or any other top leaders in the world from Tony Robbins to Eric Thomas.
+Yet, everything I have shared is the same from any other of the speakers at NAC2019 or any other top leaders in the world from Tony Robbins to Eric Thomas.

 I hope that this has given an insight into the National Achievers Congress Global Tour event that I had the pleasure of going along to.
-I had no idea I would learn these things by going to the event and I’ve been in a lot of deep thought about everything to do with success since the event really so I’m pleased I have shared the top 5 of the lessons I learnt with you!
+I had no idea I would learn these things by going to the event and I’ve been in a lot of deep thought about everything to do with success since the event really so I’m pleased I have shared the top 5 of the lessons I learned with you!

-Any feedback, comments or questions would be amazing and I encourage you to get in touch if you have either.
+Any feedback, comments, or questions would be amazing and I encourage you to get in touch if you have either.
 You can hit me up and tweet me directly on Twitter under the handle @reallukeburrows

 That is also my username for all of my social profiles from Facebook to Instagram to now even TikTok.